Asia-Pacific leaders condemn war, renew calls for open trade

 Other APEC members include Brunei, Chile, Hong Kong, Indonesia, Malaysia, Mexico, Papua New Guinea, Peru, the Philippines, Singapore, Taiwan and Vietnam.

-Cambodian Prime Minister Hun Sen, who was to represent the Association of Southeast Asian Nations but did not attend after getting COVID-19.
+Cambodian Prime Minister Hun Sen was to represent the Association of Southeast Asian Nations but did not attend after getting COVID-19.

 The summit venue, at Bangkok’s main convention center near a vast parkland, was cordoned off with some streets closed to traffic.
 Riot police stood guard behind barricades at major intersections to keep protesters well away.